livenletdie/pytorch-mobilenet/README.md

 Options Implemented:
 - `Residual Connection`: Residual connection around each depthwise separable convolution.
-- `Squeeze-and-Excitation Channel Attention`: Based on the [Squeeze-and-Excitation paper](https://arxiv.org/abs/1709.01507), I add the squeeze and excite block after every depthwise separable convolution.
+- `Squeeze-and-Excitation Channel Attention`: Based on the [Squeeze-and-Excitation paper](https://arxiv.org/abs/1709.01507), a squeeze-and-excite block after every depthwise separable convolution.
-- `Group Convolutions`: For the 3x3 convolutions in the depthwise seperable convolutions, I allow them to have group size of greater than 1.
+- `Group Convolutions`: For the 3x3 convolutions in the depthwise seperable structures, group size is increased to 4.

 Learning rate schedule: I use Nesterov and cosine learning rate starting at LR = 0.05 and train it for 90 epochs.